cconner2023/test2/README.md

 ADTMC PWA for mobile/desktop usage.

-**Release 04SEP2025**
+**Release 14SEP2025**
-- If you have a previous build downloaded to your device you will have to re-download.
-Sorry.
+- Service Worker is functional - you can now view offline after initial site visit.
 - responsive to desktop/mobile.
-- updated color scheme - set to add dark mode based on device preference at later date
-- service worker updated - you should be able to view now offline after first install
-- Menu - top left button when on the main pages.
+- Menu in process - top left of ADTMC main page.

 **Medications are temporarily inaccessible.
 ETA OCT 2025.
 Contact me if you have suggestions on features you would like to see in ADTMC.**

 **DISCLAIMER**
-While ADTMC is the only authorized screening algorithm, this product is not sponsored by any Government or DoD agency, nor should it be used for medical purposes without the express permission of your credentialed provider.
+ADTMC is the only authorized screening algorithm, this product is not sponsored by any Government or DoD agency, nor should it be used for medical purposes without the express permission of your credentialed provider.
+I do not own any of the doctrine and any appearance or similarity to others is strictly coincidental.

 **DISCLAIMER**
 ADTMC currently does not have any algorithm regarding headache.
 Until at which point it is created, that algorithm is blank